Twelve Tables: Language

 Parts of the text of the Twelve Tables were preserved in the brief excerpts and quotations from the original laws in other ancient authors.
 All Roman sources quote the Twelve Tables in a modernised form of Latin.
 It is likely that the extant quotations of the text contain a multiplicity of layers of modernisation.
 It is believed that the process of this interlingual translation began at some point during the third or second century BC when the text of the Twelve Tables was no longer understandable in its entirety.
 As such, though it cannot be determined whether the quoted fragments accurately preserve the original form of Latin, what is present gives some insight into the grammar of early Latin.

 Even in the updated form, certain Latin terms used in the Twelve Tables were difficult to understand in the late Roman Republic.
 For instance, when Cicero reports that Roman commentators did not understand a particular point in the Twelve Tables, we should expect that his example was not unique.
 According to Cicero, the law of the Twelve Tables introduced limits on the expense of the funeral arrangements.
 One of those rules, Cicero explains, was subject to various interpretations because of the difficulty to understand the archaic Latin term of lessus:

 After limiting the expense, then, to three veils, a small purple tunic, and ten pipers, the law [of the Twelve Tables] goes on to do away with lamentation: ‘Women shall not scratch their cheeks or have a lessus on the occasion of a funeral’.
 The old interpreters, Sextus Aelius and Lucius Acilius, said they were not sure what this meant, but suspected it was some kind of funeral garment.
 Lucius Aelius takes lessus to be a mournful wailing, as the word itself suggests.
 I tend to believe this second explanation, since that is the very thing that Solon’s law forbids.

-Some claim that the text was written as such so plebeians could more easily memorize the laws, as literacy was not commonplace during early Rome.